 Let me show you how to create these policies using Microsoft Teams PowerShell.
 You cannot do this using Teams admin center, which is the tool for total n00bs.
 YOU are not a total n00b are you?
 You are a 1337 h4x0r!
 We 1337 h4x0r5 use PowerShell!

-At this point, if you are indeed 1337 h4x0r, do your thing.
+If you are indeed 1337 h4x0r, do your thing.
 You don’t need documentation!

 For those aspiring 1337 h4x0r5, I’ll walk you through this.